HELP My Etsy Listing Stopped Selling — What Should I Do?

 Here again, I won’t go into the details of all the different options available but here are a few key points:

-If you’re just starting out, I honestly recommend you use a pre-made theme.
+If you’re just starting out, I honestly recommend you use a premade theme.
 Both Shopify and Woocommerce have really pretty, well designed templates that you can set up quickly.

 Some are free and some are paid but it still is much cheaper than hiring a professional designer.
 You can customize these templates to suit your brand so don’t worry about looking like another store, you won’t!

 Pick one, and start with that.
 You can always adjust your design later on.
-Remember, once again: done is better than perfect.
+Remember, once again: done is better than perfect!

-Congrats!
-You made it!
+Congrats — you made it!
 You’re probably tired and so happy that you finally reached the end of this checklist.
 You are about to start your online shop and you’ve got everything you need for it to be a successful one.
 That’s awesome!

-I hope this checklist helped you see a bit more clearly what key elements you need to have in place and/or figured out if you are about to start an online shop!
+I hope this checklist helped you see a bit more clearly what key elements you need to have in place and/or figured out if you are about to start an online shop.

 you might also like…